-Director

-Name Age Since Current Position(s) with the Company
+Name Age Director Since Current Position(s) with the Company

-Mark E. Schwarz 51 2001 Director and Executive Chairman
+Mark E. Schwarz 53 2001 Director and Executive Chairman

-Scott T. Berlin 42 2001 Director
+Scott T. Berlin 44 2001 Director

-James H. Graves 63 1995 Director
+James H. Graves 65 1995 Director

-Jim W. Henderson 65 2009 Director
+Jim W. Henderson 67 2009 Director

 Mark E. Schwarz was elected Executive Chairman of the Company in August, 2006.
 He served as Chief Executive Officer of the Company from January, 2003 until August, 2006, and as President from November, 2003 through March, 2006.
-Since 1993, Mr. Schwarz has, through Newcastle Capital Management, L.P. and Newcastle Capital Group, L.L.C., controlled the general partner of Newcastle Partners, L.P., a private investment firm.
-Mr. Schwarz presently serves as Chairman of the boards of directors of Pizza Inn, Inc., an operator and franchisor of pizza restaurants; Bell Industries, Inc., a company primarily engaged in providing computer systems integration services; and Wilhelmina International, Inc., a model management and talent representation company.
+Since 1993, Mr. Schwarz has indirectly controlled Newcastle Partners, L.P., a private investment firm.
+Mr. Schwarz presently serves as Chairman of the boards of directors of Pizza Inn Holdings, Inc., an operator and franchisor of pizza restaurants; and Wilhelmina International, Inc., a model management and talent representation company.
 Mr. Schwarz is also presently a director of SL Industries, Inc., a developer of power systems used in a variety of aerospace, computer, datacom, industrial, medical, telecom, transportation and utility equipment applications.
-Within the past five years, Mr. Schwarz has also served as a director of MedOuist, Inc., a provider of clinical documentation workflow solutions in support of electronic health records; Nashua Corporation, a manufacturer of specialty papers, labels and printing supplies; Vesta Insurance Group, Inc., a property and casualty insurance holding company; and WebFinancial Corporation, a banking and specialty finance company.
+Within the past five years, Mr. Schwarz has served as a director of Bell Industries, Inc., a company primarily engaged in providing computer systems integration services; MedQuist, Inc., a provider of clinical documentation workflow solutions in support of electronic health records; and Nashua Corporation, a manufacturer of specialty papers, labels and printing supplies.
+He also serves as a director of various privately held companies.
 The Board believes that Mr. Schwarz should serve as a director of the Company due to his extensive business and investment expertise, broad director experience and significant direct and indirect shareholdings in the Company.
 (See, Principal Shareholders and Stock Ownership of Management.)